You will be talking with Victoria Knight from your first question of interest all the way until you matriculate into the program. Welcome!

-- a baccalaureate degree from a regionally accredited or internationally recognized college or university; it is highly recommended that the undergraduate grade point average, especially in science, be 3.0 or higher;
+- A baccalaureate degree from a regionally accredited or internationally recognized college or university; it is required that the undergraduate grade point average, especially in science, be 3.0 or higher;

 - applicants with foreign transcripts or non-grade transcripts must submit a degree equivalent evaluation (an original sealed report from a transcript evaluation service.
 A list of transcript evaluation service providers may be found at www.naces.org.);

 - completed 12 semester hours in the biological sciences (examples include: general biology or zoology, anatomy, physiology, human genetics, microbiology, cell and molecular biology);

 - completed at least six semester hours in behavioral or social sciences (examples include: psychology, sociology, and human growth and development); Anthropology, Humanities, and Criminology courses are not accepted.

 - completed a minimum of six semester hours in general chemistry and three semester hours in either organic chemistry or biochemistry;